kushcoder12/DataVagent/README.md

-# 📊 Streamlit Data Visualizer
+# 📊 Streamlit LLM Agent Data Visualizer

 This repository provides an interactive Streamlit-based web interface for data visualization and analysis.
-The app allows users to upload datasets, explore data insights, and generate visualizations effortlessly.
+The app allows users to upload datasets, explore insights, and effortlessly generate visualizations.

 ## 🚀 Features